Assays of Genetic Expression in Tumor Tissue as a Technique to Determine Prognosis In Patients With Breast Cancer

-Fan et al. used 5 gene expression classifiers to evaluate a single set of samples from 295 women with stage I or II breast cancer, variable node involvement, and variable endocrine or chemotherapy treatment.
-(73) The classifiers included the 21-gene Recurrence Score, the 70-gene signature, the H/I ratio, and the intrinsic subtype classifier (similar to the commercially available PAM50).
-Most highly correlated were the 21-gene Recurrence Score and the 70-gene signature at a Cramer’s V of 0.6 (scale 0 to 1 with 1 indicating perfect agreement).
-More specifically, 81 of the 103 samples with a Recurrence Score of low or intermediate risk were classified as having a low risk 70-gene profile.
-Restricting the analysis to the 225 ER-positive samples slightly reduced the correlation.
-The analysis was not further restricted to node-negative patients, the present indication for both tests.
+Fan et al. (2006) used 5 gene expression classifiers to evaluate a single set of samples from 295 women with stage I or II breast cancer, variable node involvement, and variable endocrine or chemotherapy treatment.
+(99) The classifiers included the 21-gene Recurrence Score, the 70-gene signature, the H/I ratio, and the intrinsic subtype classifier (similar to the commercially available PAM50).
+Most highly correlated were the 21-gene Recurrence Score and the 70-gene signature, with a Cramer V of 0.6 (scale 0 to 1 with 1 indicating perfect agreement).
+More specifically, 81 (79%) of 103 samples with a Recurrence Score of low or intermediate risk were classified as having a low risk 70-gene profile.
+Restricting the analysis to 225 ER-positive samples slightly reduced the correlation.
+Analysis was not further restricted to node-negative patients, the present indication for both tests.

 In response to requests, input was received from 1 Physician Specialty Society and 4 Academic Medical Centers while this policy was under review in 2008.
 While the various Physician Specialty Societies and Academic Medical Centers may collaborate with and make recommendations during this process, through the provision of appropriate reviewers, input received does not represent an endorsement or position statement by the Physician Specialty Societies or Academic Medical Centers, unless otherwise noted.
 A clear majority of the reviewers agreed with the policy conclusions.

-For women with ductal carcinoma in situ (DCIS), the use of a subset of genes from the 21-gene recurrence score (i.e., Oncotype DX™ DCIS) to predict recurrence and inform treatment planning post-excision, development and clinical validity studies have not yet been published to allow full evaluation.
-Moreover, no information is yet available on whether women are better categorized as to their recurrence risk by the Oncotype DX™ DCIS Score compared with standard clinical indicators of risk.
+For women with ductal carcinoma in situ (DCIS), development and clinical validity studies of a subset of genes from the 21-gene recurrence score (i.e., Oncotype DX® DCIS) to predict recurrence and inform treatment planning post-excision have not yet been published to allow full evaluation.
+Moreover, no information is yet available on whether women are better categorized as to their recurrence risk by the Oncotype DX® DCIS Score compared with standard clinical risk indicators.

-A large number of studies of clinical validity, and a few attempting to address the clinical utility of the 70-gene signature have been published.
-Several studies have pooled and re-analyzed subsets of previously published data in attempts to arrive at more homogeneous sample populations.
-Nevertheless, the studies of the 70-gene signature continue to suffer from confounding in heterogeneous sample populations.
+70-gene signature (MammaPrint®): A large number of studies of clinical validity, and a few attempting to address the clinical utility of the 70-gene signature have been published.
+Several studies have pooled and re-analyzed subsets of previously published data in attempts to arrive at more homogeneous patient samples.
+Nevertheless, MammaPrint® studies continue to suffer from confounding due to heterogeneous patient samples.
 Pooled re-analyses of subpopulations may control for one variable (e.g. nodal status), but confounding remains from other variables (e.g. treatment heterogeneity).
-Results for the 70-gene signature good prognosis patients have confidence intervals that extend into ranges that likely confer too much risk for patients and providers in the U.S. Because the test result is not a continuous numerical result, patients cannot view their result within the spectrum of good prognosis results and adjust their preferences accordingly.
-The recently presented Microarray Prognostics in Breast Cancer (RASTER) study represents an improved study design, and results suggest that MammaPrint® may accurately re-classify early, node negative breast cancer patients classified high risk for recurrence by clinical and pathological variables to low risk, such that chemotherapy may not be necessary.
-However, the study is not yet published, patient numbers and events are too low for firm conclusions, and follow-up is not yet sufficiently mature.
+Results for MammaPrint® good prognosis patients have confidence intervals that extend into ranges that likely confer too much risk for U.S. patients and providers.
+Because the test result is not a continuous numerical result, patients cannot view their result within the spectrum of good prognosis results and adjust their preferences accordingly.
+The recently published Microarray Prognostics in Breast Cancer (RASTER) study represents an improved study design; results suggested that MammaPrint® may accurately re-classify early, node -negative invasive breast cancer patients classified as high risk by clinical and pathologic variables to low risk, such that chemotherapy may not be necessary.
+However, patient numbers and events were too low to make firm conclusions, and follow-up is not yet sufficiently mature.